Mount Feathertop

-Mount Feathertop is the second-highest mountain in the Australian state of Victoria and is part of the Australian Alps and is located within the Alpine National Park.
+Mount Feathertop is the second-highest mountain in the Australian state of Victoria.
+It is part of the Australian Alps, and located within the Alpine National Park.
 It rises to 1922 m and is usually covered in snow from June to September.
-Unlike most mountains in the Australian Alps, Mount Feathertop has steep summit slopes instead of a rounded summit dome.
+Unlike most mountains in the Victorian part of the Australian Alps, Mount Feathertop has steep summit slopes instead of a rounded summit dome.
 Snow remaining in the summit gullies until late spring gives the appearance of feathers, hence the name.

 Mount Feathertop's proximity to the Mount Hotham ski resort has led to it becoming a popular backcountry skiing destination.
-A large and highly dangerous snow cornice usually forms along the summit ridge in winter and early spring, the collapse of which has claimed the lives of a number of people who have (sometimes unwittingly) stood on it or too close to it.
+A large and highly dangerous snow cornice usually forms along the summit ridge in winter and early spring, the collapse of which has claimed the lives of a number of people who have (usually unwittingly) stood on it or too close to it.
 It is also known for its often dangerously icy slopes on which skiers and walkers have lost their footing with fatal results.